iRNA-COSI/APAeval/docs/templates/snakemake/README.md

 > * Place any scripts or subworkflows you're going to use into the directories `workflow/scripts` and `workflow/rules`, respectively.
 > * Write your workflow in `Snakefile`.
 > * Here are the [snakemake docs](https://snakemake.readthedocs.io/en/stable/index.html)
+> * Create the [conda](https://docs.conda.io/en/latest/) environment named `snakemake` with `conda env create -f snakemake.yaml`.
+Alternatively, create an own virtual environment, but ensure to use same versions as in `snakemake.yaml`.
 > * General good practices:
 >     * Test your code with [snakemake --lint](https://snakemake.readthedocs.io/en/stable/snakefiles/writing_snakefiles.html#best-practices).
 >     * One (shell) command per rule.
 >     * If samples differ in a meaningful way (e.g. single end and paired end samples), it might be better to write subworkflows within `workflow/rules`.
->     * If applicable, each rule has it's own conda environment.
+>     * If applicable, each rule has it's own [Docker container](https://www.docker.com/resources/what-container) or conda environment.
 > * There are some shell scripts which can be used to start a snakemake run.
 Adjust the name of the `config file` in these scripts:
 >     * `dryrun.sh`
 >     * `rulegraph.sh` (Also adjust name of output `.png`)
 >     * `run_local.sh`
+> * Check out the pilot benchmark at `tests/pilot_benchmark/snakemake` for a running example.
+It illustrates how the execution workflow can look in practice.
 > * Adjust this `README.md`: Delete this description section and populate the sections below with your awesome experience ;)

-# [METHOD]
+# [METHOD] {Method name as specified in Algorithm table.}

-{Description of method, with link to publication and source code.}

 ## Rulegraph